 "Giving back to others is an enormous part of who I am.
 I came to law school because I want to serve marginalized individuals and communities.
 By not having to worry about all the money I need to pay for school, I am able to give 100 percent of my efforts to working hard—both in school and in the community."

 Drake Law School awards up to two full-tuition Justice Chester Cole Public Service Scholarships each year to entering first-year law students.
-In addition, at the conclusion of the 1L year, up to two additional Drake law students will be awarded a Justice Chester Cole Public Service Scholarship award equal to three-quarters tuition (renewable for the third year).

 Public Service Scholars will be included in a program of activities designed to encourage them to explore the wide variety of public service career opportunities and to prepare them for a career of public service.